Contents

 In an eggshell...

-- The total cost of egg freezing in the UK is estimated to be around £6450
+- The total cost of egg freezing in the UK is estimated to range from £3,550 to £6,450.

 - Affordable egg-freezing options in the UK include going via the NHS, Amilis, using insurance, and going for egg-sharing programmes

-Egg freezing is a personal decision yes, but also a financial one.
+Egg freezing is a personal decision, yes, but also a financial one.

 And why do we say so?
-Because as with any other procedure in healthcare, there are some variables that factor in.
+Because, as with any other procedure in healthcare, there are some variables that factor in.

 Because, let’s face it: The costs may differ based on the location, clinic, medication, age and any other factor that may end up affecting your egg-freezing cycle.

-Having an estimate or an understanding of the costs and the variables can help you budget for it, or find the right resources that help reduce costs.
+Having an estimate or an understanding of the costs and the variables can help you budget for it or find the right resources that help reduce costs.

 Let’s dive in!